-Fresh fruit is good in potassium and some B-complex vitamins such as folates, vitamin B-6 and niacin and contain small amounts of vitamin-C. Potassium is an important component of cell and body fluids that helps to regulate heart rate and blood pressure.
+Fresh fruit is good in potassium and some B-complex vitamins such as folates, vitamin B-6, and niacin and contains small amounts of vitamin-C. Potassium is an important component of cells and body fluids that helps to regulate heart rate and blood pressure.

-Furthermore, the fruit is also an excellent source of iron, copper, calcium, manganese, and other minerals.
-The body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Furthermore, it is also an excellent source of iron, copper, calcium, manganese, and other minerals.
+The human body uses manganese as a co-factor for the antioxidant enzyme superoxide dismutase.
 Copper is essential in the production of red blood cells.
-Iron is required for as a cofactor in cellular oxidation as well in red blood cell formation.
+Iron is required as a cofactor in cellular oxidation as well as in red blood cell formation.